Accept the truth from whatever source it comes.

 The Hebrew scriptures tell the epic story of the ancient Israelite people.
 Many of the tales are already familiar to us, having been imprinted on Western culture over the centuries.
 There is the garden of Eden, with the first man and woman, the forbidden fruit, and the infamous snake.
-There is the burning bush from whence god spoke to Moses, instructing him to lead his people out of Egypt.
-There is, of course, the exodus from Egypt, following the dreaded ten plagues, the giving of the ten commandments to Moses on Mount Sinai, and many other larger-than-life stories too numerous to mention here.
+The burning bush from whence God spoke to Moses, instructing him to lead his people out of Egypt.
+Then there is, of course, the exodus from Egypt, following the dreaded ten plagues, the giving of the Ten Commandments to Moses on Mount Sinai, and many other larger-than-life stories too numerous to mention here.
 Even if you have never cracked open a Bible, odds are fairly good that you have heard at least one or more of these tales from movies, books, music, or countless other media.

 Today, due to the influence of Christianity, the scriptures of the Jewish people are primarily known as the Old Testament, to be distinguished from the New Testament in Christian Bibles.
 Historically, different Christians have adopted very different views of the Hebrew Bible and its relationship to the Christian faith.
 In the Book of Galatians, the apostle Paul reports that there were Christians in his time who were so committed to the Hebrew Bible that they still practiced a number of its laws.
 On the other end of things, the second century bishop Marcion, responsible for the first Christian canon of scripture, omitted the Old Testament from his canon on the belief that the Jewish god was a false demigod, inferior to the god of Jesus.
 Modern Christianity tends to fall somewhere in between on the matter, recognizing the Jewish scriptures as important and yet superseded by the New Testament in some ways.